Danial Kalbasi

 Thoughts on delayed software project

 How often do you see yourself in a delayed software project or a missed deadline?
-According to a 2017 report from the Project Management Institute (PMI), 49% of IT projects go through uncontrolled changes and get delayed.
+According to a 2017 report from the Project Management Institute (PMI), 49% of IT projects undergo uncontrolled changes and experience delays.
 Not to mention, 14% of them fail miserably.

 Source: PMI

 While I was thinking about how many delayed projects I experienced before, I noticed I’ve been in some of them, more or less.
 What would be the reasons?
-Short deadlines, with too many promises, if that’s sounds familiar.
-And admittedly, I saw far fewer delayed projects in advertising agencies than product/platform companies that I worked for.
+Short deadlines, with too many promises, if that sounds familiar.
+And admittedly, I saw far fewer delayed projects in advertising agencies than in product companies that I worked for.
 That will be my future post on why agencies are doing better execution than product companies.

 In this post, I’ll discuss how you can survive the mess probably created by you or your peers, your client, or maybe your boss.
 Who knows.
 This is a time to take some tactical action.